-- 1. This Regulation lays down the necessary measures to improve the overall performance of air navigation services and network functions for general air traffic within the ICAO EUR and AFI regions where Member States are responsible for the provision of air navigation services with a view to meeting the requirements of all airspace users. - 2.
-For the purpose of target setting, this Regulation shall apply to the air navigation services provided by air traffic service providers designated in accordance with Article 8 of the service provision Regulation and by providers of meteorological services, if designated in accordance with Article 9(1) of that Regulation.

-Member States may decide not to apply this Regulation to terminal air navigation services provided at airports with less than 50.000 commercial air transport movements per year.
+- 1. This Regulation lays down the necessary measures to improve the overall performance of air navigation services and network functions for general air traffic in Europe with a view to meeting the requirements of all airspace users. - 2.
+For the purpose of target setting, this Regulation shall apply to air navigation services provided to general air traffic by designated air navigation service providers. - Member States may decide not to apply this Regulation to terminal air navigation services provided at airports with less than 50.000 commercial air transport movements per year.
 They shall inform the Commission thereof.
-Where none of the airports in a Member State reaches the threshold of 50.000 commercial air transport movements per year, performance targets shall apply as a minimum to the airport with the highest commercial air transport movements.

-- 3. Where a Member State considers that some or all of its terminal air navigation services are submitted to market conditions it shall assess in accordance with the procedures laid down in Article 1.6 of Regulation (EC) No 1794/2006, and with the support of the national supervisory authority, no later than 12 months before the start of each Reference Period, whether the conditions laid down in Annex 1 of that regulation are met.
-Where the Member State finds that these conditions are met, regardless of the number of commercial air transport movements served, it may decide not to apply binding targets to the cost efficiency of those services. - 4.
-Pursuant to Article 11.6 (c) (ii) of the framework Regulation and Article 15.2 (a) and (b) of the service provision Regulation, and without prejudice to Article 4.2 of the present Regulation, target setting on cost-efficiency shall apply to the entire national or functional airspace block cost-base chargeable to airspace users. - 5.
+Where none of the airports in a Member State reaches the threshold of 50.000 commercial air transport movements per year, performance targets shall apply as a minimum to the airport with the highest commercial air transport movements. - 3.
+Where a Member State considers that some or all of its terminal air navigation services are submitted to market conditions it shall assess in accordance with the procedures laid down in Article 1.6 of Regulation (EC) No 1794/2006, and with the support of the national supervisory authority, no later than 12 months before the start of each Reference Period, whether the conditions laid down in Annex 1 of that regulation are met.
+Where the Member State finds that these conditions are met, regardless of the number of commercial air transport movements served, it may decide not to apply binding targets to the cost efficiency of those services.

+- 4. Pursuant to Article 11.6 (c) (ii) of the framework Regulation and Article 15.2 (a) and (b) of the service provision Regulation, and without prejudice to Article 4.2 of the present Regulation, target setting on cost-efficiency shall apply to the entire national or functional airspace block cost-base chargeable to airspace users. - 5.
 Pursuant to Article 11.1 of the framework Regulation, this Regulation shall apply to the air traffic management network functions referred to in Article 6 of the airspace Regulation through appropriate amendment of this Regulation. - 6.
-Member States may also apply this Regulation: - (a) in airspace under their responsibility within other ICAO regions, on condition that they inform the Commission and the other Member States thereof, and without prejudice to the rights and duties of Member States under the 1944 Chicago Convention on international civil aviation (the Chicago Convention); - (b) to providers of air navigation services which have received the permission to provide air navigation services without certificate, in accordance with Article 7(5) of the service provision Regulation. - 7.
+Member States may also apply this Regulation: - (a) in airspace under their responsibility within other than EUR and AFI ICAO regions, on condition that they inform the Commission and the other Member States thereof; - (b) to providers of air navigation services which have received the permission to provide air navigation services without certificate, in accordance with Article 7(5) of the service provision Regulation. - 7.
 The requirements related to the provision of data as defined in Chapter V shall apply to national authorities, air navigation service providers, airport operators, airport coordinators and air carriers under the conditions set out in Annex IV.